By MICK ROBERTS ©

 Joseph Bowden was 33 when he took the license of the Club House Hotel in 1872 – a Sydney watering hole notable for three large Norfolk Island Pines at its front doors.

-Bowden married 31-year-old Sarah Thompson in 1875, who together hosted the Club House Hotel until they managed to build their own pub around the corner in Elizabeth Street in 1889.
+Bowden married 31-year-old Sarah Thompson in 1875.
+The pair hosted the Club House Hotel until they managed to build their own pub around the corner in Elizabeth Street in 1889.
 Known as Bowden’s Hotel, the pair were there for less than 12 months when tragedy struck.

 Joseph Bowden died at the age of 56 on July 27 1889.
 His 45-year-old widow was not to stay unmarried for any length of time, and by the end of the year she had tongues wagging when she married a 26-year-old former sporting champion, Charles Bennett.

-With Captain George Ellis’ death in 1887, his cockatoo, which had spent almost a century sailing the high seas, became the property of Sarah in 1891.
-The National Advocate reported an interview with Sarah Bennett on Tuesday June 24 1913:
+With Captain George Ellis’ death in 1887, his cockatoo, which had spent over seven decades sailing the high seas, became the property of Sarah Bennett in 1891.
+The National Advocate reported an interview with Sarah on Tuesday June 24 1913:

 “The captain often used to say that when he died he would leave him to me, and he kept his word,” Sarah said.